Abuubakry-Ali/test2/README.md

--my name is Abuubakry Ali.
-I am electronics and communication engineer with experince in IT and programming -
+I am an electronics and communications engineer with experience installing, configuring and troubleshooting networks, programming, customer services and finding innovative tech solutions for challenges.